facebook/react-native-website/docs/new-architecture-appendix.md

   <output_file_schema_json> <javascript_sources_dir>
 ```

 > The source for the `react-native-codegen` is available in the React Native repository, under `packages/react-native-codegen`.
 Run `yarn install` and `yarn build` in that directory to build your own `react-native-codegen` package from source.
-In most cases, you will not want to do this as the playbook assumes the use of the `react-native-codegen` package version that is associated with the relevant React Native nightly release.
+In most cases, you will not want to do this as the guide assumes the use of the `react-native-codegen` package version that is associated with the relevant React Native nightly release.

 #### Generating the native code artifacts